 "No personally identifiable information will be shared, and matching content will not be automatically removed," the companies said.
 "Each company will continue to apply its own policies and definitions of terrorist content when deciding whether to remove content when a match to a shared hash is found.
 And each company will continue to apply its practice of transparency and review for any government requests, as well as retain its own appeal process for removal decisions and grievances."

 In May, the European Commission, the EU's executive body, announced that it had drafted a set of voluntary commitments on hate speech in cooperation with Facebook, Microsoft, Twitter and YouTube.
-The standards were developed in the wake of the November 2015 terrorist attacks in Paris that killed 130 people.
+Under those commitments, the four companies agreed to review most removal notifications for hate speech in less than 24 hours.